illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

 ## Mid-Project Meeting (10 points)
-**Due date: 11:59 PM March 22**
+**Due date: by 11:59 PM March 22**
-Before the Alpha and Final submission due dates, groups will meet with their assigned TAs **one time** to discuss their game design and feedback from the discovery submission.
+Before the Alpha and Final submission due dates, groups will meet with their assigned TAs **one time** to discuss their game design and feedback from the discovery submission. **The meeting is expected to last up to 30 minutes and happen the week of March 18-22.** It can be in person or on Zoom.
 Groups will be graded on:

 1. **Attendance.** A majority of group members must attend.
 2. **Feedback.** For the meeting, groups should take into consideration feedback given for their Discovery grade.
-Groups should update their vision canvases, summaries, and technical design documents periodically to reflect this feedback and any changes in design.
+Groups should have updated their vision canvases, summaries, and technical design documents periodically to reflect this feedback and any changes in design. **You do not have to have completed any coding yet.
+But we would urge you to have started.**

 **Week of meetings: March 18 - March 22**

 To reiterate, submission requirements for the Mid-Project milestone:
-* Schedule a Mid-Project meeting with the course staff to receive initial feedback.
+* Schedule a Mid-Project meeting with the course staff to discuss initial feedback.
 * Any project code through a repository or drive/box link
 * Updated project summary (if applicable based on Discovery milestone feedback)
 * Updated vision canvas (if applicable based on Discovery milestone feedback)